linkedin/LiTr/README.md

  - target formats will be applied to all tracks of that type, non video or audio tracks will be copied "as is"
  - passing `null` target format means that you don't want to modify track(s) of that type
  - transformation is performed asynchronously, listener will be called with any transformation progress or state changes
- - listener callbacks happen on a UI thread, it is safe to update UI in listener implementation
+ - by default listener callbacks happen on a UI thread, it is safe to update UI in listener implementation.
+It is also possible to have them on a non-UI transformation thread, for example, if any "heavy" works needs to be done in listener implementation.
  - if you want to modify video frames, pass in a list of `GlFilter`s, which will be applied in order
  - client can call `transform` multiple times, to queue transformation requests
  - video will be written into MP4 container, we recommend using H.264 ("video/avc" MIME type) for target encoding